openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 .. meta:
     frontend_status: Done

-Any expression can be used as statement.
+Any expression can be used as a statement.

 .. code-block:: abnf